yusufshalaby/invo-shortest-path/README.md

 network = SingleStateModel(activities,start_options,end_options)
 ```
-You define define a shortest path and visualize it on the graph.
+You can define a shortest path and visualize it on the graph.

 ```python
 shortestpath = ['START','start option 1','A','C','E','G','H','end option 2','END']